-20 Memorandum of Steven G. Bradbury, General Counsel (Dec.
-20, 2018), §1(b), https://cms.dot.gov/sites/dot.gov/files/docs/regulations/328566/gen-counsel-mem-guidance-documents-signed-122018.pdf.
-The Department's policy cites to, and in some respects parallels, section 1(4)(b) of the OMB Bulletin in support of these exclusions; however, that provision in the OMB Bulletin only excludes these materials from the category of "significant guidance document"-not, as the Department's policy states, from the definition of
+&lt;sup>21 Bradbury Memorandum, supra note 20, § 1(b), https://cms.dot.gov/sites/dot.gov/files/docs/regulations/328566/gencounsel-mem-guidance-documents-signed-122018.pdf.
+The Department's policy cites to, and in some respects parallels, section 1(4)(b) of the OMB Bulletin in support of these exclusions; however, that provision in the OMB Bulletin only excludes these materials from the category of "significant guidance document"-not, as the Department's policy states, from the definition of "guidance document" altogether.

-[&]quot;guidance document" altogether.
-21 21 C.F.R. §10.115(b)(1).
+&lt;sup>22 21 C.F.R. § 10.115(b)(1).

-22 21 C.F.R. §10.115(b)(2).
+&lt;sup>23 21 C.F.R. § 10.115(b)(2).

-23 21 C.F.R. §10.115(b)(3).
+&lt;sup>24 21 C.F.R. § 10.115(b)(3).

-24 65 Fed.
+&lt;sup>25 65 Fed.
 Reg.
 56475 (Sept.
 19, 2000).

-discretion."25 The Consumer Financial Protection Bureau (CFPB) has also stated that it "does not regard...as guidance" a variety of "informal documents available on the Bureau's website, such as press releases, blog posts, and speeches."26
+In a similar fashion, other agencies have indicated that specific types of documents, even though non-binding, do not constitute guidance.
+For example, the Department of Justice makes clear that, although guidance documents can include materials "designed to advise parties outside the federal Executive Branch about legal rights and obligations falling within the Department's regulatory or enforcement authority," guidance does not include, among other things, "documents informing the public of the Department's enforcement priorities or factors the Department considers in exercising its prosecutorial discretion."
+The Consumer Financial Protection Bureau (CFPB) has also stated that it "does not regard...as guidance" a variety of "informal documents available on the Bureau's website, such as press releases, blog posts, and speeches."

 Three lessons follow from this review of definitions contained in agency policies, White House documents, and legislative materials.
 First, it should be evident that agencies produce a wide range of different non-binding statements that have been understood under different definitions to constitute guidance.
-Guidance can be written as well as unwritten, formal as well as informal, significant as well as routine, and directed internally to agency personnel as well as directly externally to individuals or entities outside of government.
-The specific form of and substance to guidance documents can be highly varied.
+Under varying definitions, guidance can be written as well as unwritten, formal as well as informal, significant as well as routine, and directed internally to agency personnel as well as directed externally to individuals or entities outside of government.
+The specific form and substance of guidance documents can be highly varied.
 The work that agencies do varies, and so too do the types of statements that they produce.

 Second, no uniform binding definition of guidance yet applies across the federal government.
-Under some definitions, statements constituting guidance must have general applicability and future effect, whereas other definitions require only general applicability, and still other definitions demand neither of these characteristics.
+Under some definitions, statements constituting guidance must have general applicability and future effect; however, other definitions require only general applicability, and still other definitions demand neither of these characteristics.
 Some definitions are limited to written materials, while others are not.
-Some include lists of specific types of materials included or excluded from the definition.
-The definition in the OMB Bulletin purports to provide a uniform, government-wide definition-but it is apparent that agencies have sought to treat some classes of materials, such as press releases and speeches, as categorically falling outside the domain of guidance, even though the OMB Bulletin does not do so.27
+Some include lists of specific types of included or excluded materials.
+The definition in the OMB Bulletin purports to provide a uniform, government-wide definition-but it is apparent that agencies have sought to treat some classes of materials, such as press releases and speeches, as categorically falling outside the domain of guidance, even though the OMB Bulletin does not do so.